Kim Mi-ok

-Kim Mi-ok (born 1 October 1978) is a South Korean professional tennis player.
+Kim Mi-ok (born 1 October 1978) is a South Korean former professional tennis player.

 Tennis career

 A right-handed player, Kim was a gold medalist for South Korea at the 2002 Asian Games, partnering Choi Young-ja in the women's doubles.
 The pair, who were unseeded, won the gold medal with a win in the final over the tournament's top seeds, Indonesians Wynne Prakusya and Angelique Widjaja.

-Between 2002 and 2006 she represented the South Korea Fed Cup team in a total of nine ties.
+Between 2002 and 2006, she represented South Korea in a total of nine ties.
 Her only singles win came against Hong Kong's Kristin Godridge and she won five doubles rubbers.

-Kim has featured mostly in ITF level events during her professional career, with 3 singles and 13 doubles titles to her name.
-She made a WTA Tour main draw appearance in the doubles at the Korea Open in 2005, reaching the quarter-finals.
+Kim has featured mostly in ITF level events during her professional career, with three singles and thirteen doubles titles to her name.
+She made a WTA Tour main-draw appearance in the doubles at the Korea Open in 2005, reaching the quarter-finals.
 They defeated Marion Bartoli and Tamarine Tanasugarn in the first round.

-Initially retiring in 2006, Kim has played in the occasional ITF tournament in her home country since 2016 and won two $25,000 doubles titles in 2018.
+Initially retiring in 2006, Kim has played in the occasional ITF tournament in her home country since 2016 and won two $25k doubles titles in 2018.